-For startups and small businesses, unearthing the hidden talents within the organisation is crucial; it can help them accelerate their growth while increasing productivity and profitability.
-The troubling thing is, startups often hire via expensive agencies and job boards rather than focusing on training and developing employees.
+For startups and small businesses, unearthing the hidden talent within the organisation is crucial.
+Not only can it help them accelerate growth while increasing productivity and profitability, but it can also help develop a clear career path.

 However, understanding how they can successfully identify employees with potential to become great leaders is not easy.
 Leaders come in different guises; knowing how to spot and nurture them can be tricky and time-consuming.